-A professional real estate agent should be able to offer an unbiased opinion on the value of the house in Portugal, based on a variety of known before factors and knowledge of the local real estate market.
+A professional property agent should be able to offer an unbiased opinion on the value of the house in Portugal, based on a variety of known before factors and up to date knowledge of the local real estate market.

 Read the Title document

 A large proportion of buyers of property in Portugal overlook the discrepancies that exist between the Title document and what has actually been constructed.
 The title document will highlight the boundaries of the property and state the size of the property.

 By consulting the Title document you will be certain of getting what you are paying for.